Learning to play jazz

 Recognising the chord symbols

-This has to be an essential requirement, for the simple reason that a lead sheet comprises of the top line (melody) plus chord symbols.
+This has to be an essential requirement of learning to play jazz, for the simple reason that a lead sheet comprises of the top line (melody) plus chord symbols.
 Some single line players (sax etc) have been known to get away without knowing their chords, but for us piano players it’s our bread and butter.
 You must work towards recognising chord symbols for all major, minor and dominant seven chords in every key.
 There is no escape from this requirement.

 Reading the map